Shoulder Pain After a Car Accident: You Could Have a Case

 Torn rotator cuffs are the most common shoulder injury from an auto accident.
 Some rotator cuff tears are mild and only require rest, ice, and physical therapy.
 Other rotator cuff injuries are too severe for therapy and need surgery.

-After a rotator cuff injury, some people may experience a shoulder impingement which is when the shoulder blade pinches and pulls the tendons and muscles of your rotator cuff.
+After a rotator cuff injury, some people may experience a shoulder impingement which is when the shoulder blade pinches and pulls the tendons and muscles causing pain in your rotator cuff.

 Your shoulder joint is a ball and socket joint.
 A dislocation occurs when your upper arm bone separates from the shoulder blade.